ruanjue/wtdbg/README.md

 A fuzzy Bruijn graph (FBG) approach to long noisy reads assembly

 **wtdbg** is desiged to assemble huge genomes in very limited time, it requires a PowerPC with multiple-cores and very big RAM (1Tb+).
-To assemble a 100 X human pacbio dataset, **wtdbg** will finish the assembly within one day.
+**wtdbg** can assemble a 100 X human pacbio dataset within one day.

 # Assembly of big genomes using PacBio data